X

 Norwegian firm Kongsberg to supply Japan with the Joint Strike Missile (JSM) for Tokyo’s fleet of F-35A fighter aircraft.
 Photo: Kongsberg

-Norwegian firm Kongsberg has signed a contract to supply Japan with the Joint Strike Missile (JSM) for Tokyo’s fleet of F-35A fighter aircraft.
+Norwegian firm Kongsberg has signed a contract to supply Japan with the Joint Strike Missile (JSM) for its fleet of F-35A fighter aircraft.

-This is the fifth contract the Asian country signed to acquire this type of missile, and is worth 1.9 billion Norwegian kroner ($172.97 million).
+This is the fifth contract the Asian country signed to acquire this type of missile, valued at 1.9 billion Norwegian kroner ($173 million).

-The deal “underlines the important role of the JSM in Japan’s national defense strategy and is another example of the close and growing relationship between Norway, Japan and Kongsberg,” said Eirik Lie, President of Kongsberg.
+The deal “underlines the important role of the JSM in Japan’s national defense strategy and is another example of the close and growing relationship between Norway, Japan and Kongsberg,” said Eirik Lie, President of Kongsberg Defence & Aerospace.

 Features

-The JSM is an air-launched cruise missile that incorporates an advanced navigation system to enhance accuracy for long-range missions.
+The JSM is an air-launched cruise missile with an advanced navigation system that enhances accuracy for long-range missions.

-It is developed to fit into the F-35s’ internal weapons bay and is capable of striking targets over 150 nautical miles (172 miles/275 kilometers) away.
+It is designed to fit into the F-35’s internal weapons bay and can strike targets over 150 nautical miles (172 miles/275 kilometers) away.

-It features an advanced imaging infrared seeker that allows sophisticated target recognition capabilities.
+The missile also features an advanced imaging infrared seeker, providing sophisticated target recognition capabilities.

 Japan Boosting Air Defense

-In recent years, Tokyo has been monitoring possible threats in the proximity of its territories from North Korea, China, and Russia.
+In recent years, Tokyo has been closely monitoring potential threats from North Korea, China, and Russia.

-Consequently, the country increased its defense budget and included a boost in its air force capability development.
+Consequently, the country has increased its defense budget, prioritizing the development of its air force capabilities.

-In January, Japan agreed with Northrop Grumman and Mitsubishi Electric to jointly develop a set of technologies to enhance its air systems capabilities.
+In January, Japan partnered with Northrop Grumman and Mitsubishi Electric to jointly develop new technologies to enhance its air systems.

-In September, Tokyo revealed a $288 million budget to develop a new electronic warfare aircraft based on the Kawasaki P-1 maritime patrol plane.
+In September, Tokyo announced a $288 million budget to develop an electronic warfare aircraft based on the Kawasaki P-1 maritime patrol plane.

-Japan’s defense budget for next fiscal year is expected to be 8.5 trillion yen ($59 billion), reported the Associated Press.
+Japan’s defense budget for the next fiscal year is expected to reach 8.5 trillion yen ($59 billion).

-This is part of the country’s five-year Defense Capability Buildup Program, which includes consistent annual budget increases to reach 2 percent of Japan’s GDP in defense spending by 2027.
+This is part of the country’s five-year Defense Buildup Program, which includes consistent annual budget increases aiming to reach 2 percent of Japan’s GDP in defense spending by 2027.

 Related Posts